JaeHunRo/topic-threads/app/controllers/README.md

 }
 ```

-#### GET opinions that a user has posted
+#### GET opinions that a user has posted: /api/opinion/user
 Returns an error response with status 400 and message "There was an error retrieving opinions for this user." in the case of an error.

+Returns opinions in order of most recent.
+Does not require anything in the request body or parameter URLs.
-Sample response otherwise:
+Sample response:
 ```javascript
 {
 	count: 2,